airflow-helm/charts/charts/airflow/README.md

 <summary>Expand</summary>
 <hr>

-You can use the `airflow.users` value to create airflow users with a post-install/post-update helm hook Job.
+You can use the `airflow.users` value to create airflow users in a declarative way.

-> 🟨 __Note__ 🟨
->
-> If you need to edit the users in the web-ui (for example, to change their password), you should set `airflow.usersUpdate = false`

 Example values to create `admin` (with "Admin" RBAC role) and `user` (with "User" RBAC role):
 ```yaml